Jaime-alv/web_check/README.md

 All urls are stored in a JSON file with all the needed information, including encoding.

+#### How to get the unique css selector
+Go to the website, right click in the zone you want the script to check.
+Go to inspect mode.
+Hover your mouse until you see (usually in blue) everything you want.
+Right click and copy selector.
+Paste that in the css field in add url, or modify url.

 # Set up
 - Install python from https://www.python.org/